PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

 OBJECTIVES
 1. Learn about functions.
 2. Learn about arrays.
-3. Learn about scanf.
+3. Learn about scanf and user input.
-4. Learn about user input.
+4. Create 3 functions, one that takes variables as arguments, one that takes arrays as an argument, and one that does not take any argument.
-5. Create 3 functions, one that takes variables as arguments, one that takes arrays as an argument, and one that does not take any argument.
+5. Create an array and a loop that sorts through that array and print each element.
-6. Create an array and a loop that sorts through that array and print each element.
+6. Create a function that sorts through an array and prints each element in reverse order.
-7. Create a function that sorts through an array and prints each element in reverse order.
+7. Create a program that accepts user input and outputs it.

 WHAT I HAVE LEARNED AND DONE.
 1. FUNCTIONS - Functions are blocks of code that contain instructions that are used to execute a specific task or a set of tasks.